Unit 1: The Art of Writing (& writing about art)

 Sensory detail exercise

-Read:, “Why I Write” by TTW & Leap by Terry Tempest William & Still Life with Oysters and Lemon by Mark Doty excerpts
+Read:, “Why I Write” by TTW & Leap by Terry Tempest Williams & Still Life with Oysters and Lemon by Mark Doty excerpts

 (interviews with the authors: "On Writing as an Act of Living: An Interview with Terry Tempest Williams" in Brevity & An Interview with Poet Mark Doty at Poets & Writers)